AndrewMew1/redeco-task-andrew/README.md

 ## What’s currently hard-coded vs dynamic

 ### Hard-Coded:
-* Target websites (Gumtree, Facebook Marketplace) are fixed in the backend scrapers.
+* Target websites (Gumtree, Facebook Marketplace, Vinterior) are fixed in the backend scrapers.
 * Scraper selectors are fixed based on current website structures.
 * Results are fixed to be sorted by relevance and location fixed to London.
 ### Dynamic: